maurodv09/Chicago-Crashes-Viz/README.md

 *The data cleaning process was conducted using PowerQuery.
 Detailed documentacion of the steps taken can be found in the [data-cleaning-documentation](https://github.com/maurodv09/Chicago-Crashes-Viz/blob/main/data-cleaning-documentation.md) file.

 ## Results
+Dashboard snapshot
 ![Dashboard](Dashboard_image.png)

-The **interactive** dashboard can be found [here](https://public.tableau.com/app/profile/mauro.del.valle/viz/RoadAccidents_17281488647540/Dashboard1).
+The dashboard can be found [here](https://public.tableau.com/app/profile/mauro.del.valle/viz/RoadAccidents_17281488647540/Dashboard1).

 ## Dataset
 The data was obteinded from [The U.S. Government's Open Data](https://catalog.data.gov/dataset/traffic-crashes-crashes).